pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 within the next period.
 So already two assumptions, which are very strange, but they could happen.
-So what happens now is that both find the non-stake, provide the header information, and they both submit it, both into the network.
+So what happens now is that both find the nonce, they provide the header information, and they both submit it, both into the network.
 Which means we have two different blocks now.
 This one has been mined, and this one has been mined.
-Both found the right non-stake.
+Both found the right nonce.
 Both submitted it to the network.
 We submit it to all the miners.
 All miners receive two new blocks.